Gold Price Creativity International Awards 2018 Best Packaging

-Family — In the mid 1970s, Pedro Iruela sowed the seeds of a business selling olives, which has grown into a brand rooted in two types of terrain: exquisite flavour and mass market prices.
+Family — In the mid-1970s, Pedro Iruela sowed the seeds of an olive manufacturing company that has grown and become a well-recognized brand in two areas: exquisite taste and popular prices.